lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 # Chapter 03 - Physical, Logical devices and Surface

 In this chapter we will progress in the definition of the Vulkan structures required to render a 3D scene.
-Specifically, we will setup the Physical and Logical devices and a Surface.
+Specifically, we will setup the
+Physical and Logical devices and a Surface.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-03).

 ## Physical device selection

 A physical device represents any piece of hardware that provides a complete implementation of the Vulkan interface (usually a physical GPU).
 You can have several Vulkan capable physical devices (you may have more than one GPU), but you will usually just use one (we will not be dealing with multi-GPU rendering here).
 A side note, as we progress through this book, we will define many concepts.
-In order to help you in understanding the  relationship between all of them, we will be filling up a class diagram.
+In order to help you in understanding the  relationship between all of them, we will be filling up a diagram.
 Here you can find the ones that shows up the elements described so far.

 ![UML Diagram](rc03-yuml-01.svg)

-So let's go back to coding and start by encapsulating all the code for selecting and creating a physical device in a new struct named `VkPhysDevice` (in the file `src/eng/vk/vkDevice.zig`, remember to update the `mod.zig` file to include it: `pub const phys = @import("vkPhysDevice.zig");`).
+So let's go back to coding and start by encapsulating all the code for selecting and creating a physical device in a new struct named
+`VkPhysDevice` (in the file `src/eng/vk/vkDevice.zig`, remember to update the `mod.zig` file to include it:
+`pub const phys = @import("vkPhysDevice.zig");`).
 It starts like this:

 ```zig
 const std = @import("std");